rkapl123/rkapl123.github.io/Enhancing_ORE.md

 * extend FixingManager in orea/simulation/fixingmanager.cpp (not in this example)

-# First Steps (QL, QLE)
+# First Steps (QL/QLE)

-## QL: add Instrument / Index / Coupon
+## QL/QLE: add Instrument / Index / Coupon
   either use an existing instrument (e.g. Swap instrument), an existing Index (e.g. SwapSpreadIndex) and an existing Coupon (e.g. CmsSpreadCoupon) from QuantLib or ...

 ### add your own Instrument:
-  using existing Swap instrument here.
-In case you want to add your own Instrument, in addition of writing a QL/QLE instrument, you'd have to add a Trade Builder (see [here](#ored-add-trade))
+  We're using the existing Swap instrument here.
+In case you wanted to add your own Instrument, in addition of writing a QL/QLE instrument, you'd then have to add a Trade Builder in ORED/Portfolio (see [here](#ored-add-trade))

 ### add your own Index: qle/indexes/swapspread3index.hpp and .cpp: